 Distinct influence of omega-3 fatty acids on the plasma metabolome of healthy older adults

 In addition to the effects on absolute lipid levels in plasma, changes were also observed on other metabolites such as increased hydroxyproline and decreased kynurenine, indicating an anabolic state by enhanced protein synthesis and a reduced inflammation status, respectively.
-If you are interested in studying different metabolite classes and pathways and obtaining results comparable with those found in the study above, contact us!
+If you are interested in studying different metabolite classes and pathways and obtaining results comparable with those found in the study above, take a look in the technology section or contact us!

 Souzana-Eirini Xyda, Ivan Vuckovic, Xuan-Mai Petterson, Surendra Dasari, Antigoni Z Lalia, Mojtaba Parvizi, Slobodan I Macura, Ian R Lanza, Distinct Influence of Omega-3 Fatty Acids on the Plasma Metabolome of Healthy Older Adults, The Journals of Gerontology: Series A, Biological Sciences and Medical Sciences 2019, https://doi.org/10.1093/gerona/glz141